 ....

 And hell no.

-When I first saw Springsteen in 1984, he was so good, I bought a ticket for the next night’s show too.
+When I first saw Springsteen in 1984, he was so good, I bought a ticket for the next night 's show too.
 The price of those tickets was $18.00 each.

 In 1999 when the reunion tour happened, I took my 9-year-old son to Continental Airlines arena in Jersey.
 The price of those tickets was $67.50 each.

 In 2009, I took my beautiful Ginette to her first Springsteen show.
 The tickets were £55.00 ($102.00 CAD).
 No price gouging, no profiteering and each show was transcendent and reassuring somehow; as if the troubles of the world could be solved in one place by one guy singing about the Promised Land.
-It’s a naïve concept but we all need that type of reassurance from time to time; never more than during the height of COVID.
+It 's a naive concept but we all need that type of reassurance from time to time; never more than during the height of COVID.
 Like many I struggled with the loss and the isolation as the pandemic raged on, but one day in May, as I was travelling the empty streets back and forth to the office, I felt hope rise up inside me.
-I was listening to Bruce Springsteen’s show “From My Home to Yours” on E Street Radio.
-In one of the early episodes, he said something that changed my outlook, “When this experience is over, I am gonna throw the wildest party you have ever seen, and you, my friends, are all invited.”
+I was listening to Bruce Springsteen 's show "From My Home to Yours" on E Street Radio.
+In one of the early episodes, he said something that changed my outlook,

 My emotions rose to the surface as I heard those words.
 Live music is a vital part of who I am and COVID had snatched it away without notice and with no indication it would ever return.
 Then, here comes the icon of my rock and roll heart assuring me that someday soon, the pounding backbeat that has nourished my soul for 50 years would resume and that he would lead the charge.
-I imagined that first show and how he would step to the microphone with a smile three stages wide and that familiar Fender Esquire strapped across his chest.
+I imagined that first show and how he would step to the microphone with a smile three stages wide and that familiar Fender Esquire strapped across his hips.
 I could hear the crowd rising to meet him in sheer joy and exhilaration.
 I could literally feel the pre-show anticipation rising up within me.
 On that day, with those words, Bruce made a promise to me and to the rest of E Street Nation.

-I sincerely hope that during this relentless silence, he’s taking his time and formulating a plan to make it right.
-The logistics are complex but not impossible and the first show doesn’t happen until February of 2023; plenty of time to reset things and get it right.
+I sincerely hope that during this relentless silence, he 's taking his time and formulating a plan to make it right.
+The logistics are complex but not impossible and the first show doesn't happen until February of 2023; plenty of time to reset things and get it right.
 Plenty of time to bring that train back into the station, re-load all the saints and sinners, the losers and winners, and move on down the tracks to the Land of Hope and Dreams.
-The longer the silence rages, the more likely we are to feel as if that promise he made on the radio has been broken and if that happens, we’ll just have to cash in a few of our rock and roll dreams and find our redemption someplace else.
+The longer the silence rages, the more likely we are to feel as if that promise he made on the radio has been broken and if that happens, we'll just have to cash in a few of our rock and roll dreams and find our redemption someplace else.

+....